milo-trujillo/csChatServ/entry2.md

 ### Overall

 I/O works on both ends!
 The server acts as an echo server now, I haven't tackled IPC yet.
-The client is basically done, other than a GUI for choosing server and port.
+The client is basically done, other than a GUI for choosing the server and port.
 Now the easy work is out of the way.

 ### Server

 The Server can now read input from the user a line at a time, and echo it back to the user again.
 I'm using infinite recursion in a few places, but as it turns out that's alright in Haskell.
-As I understand it because there's no mutable state Haskell doesn't have the same concept of a "stack" from other languages, so there's no threat of a stack overflow or similar performance overhead associated with recursion in other languages.
+As I understand it, because there's no mutable state, Haskell doesn't have the same concept of a "stack" from other languages, so there's no threat of a stack overflow or similar performance overhead associated with recursion you'd have in imperative languages.
 I haven't tackled getting multiple threads to talk to one another, I'm a little afraid of what IPC will look like in this language.

 ### Client